Sites Reporting Dips in Traffic After September 2022 Core Update

 Google Purposefully Does Not Overlap Algorithm Updates

-The recent back-to-back updates launched by Google was surprising even to SEO experts who monitor the search engine’s every move.
+The recent back-to-back updates launched by Google were surprising even to SEO experts who monitor the search engine’s every move.
 Some even speculated that the September 2022 core update was released to bolster the recently completed helpful content update.
 This is problematic because when multiple updates are rolled out in a short period of time, it can be difficult for site owners to distinguish which update caused dips in their traffic.

 However, Google’s Search Liaison Danny Sullivan addressed the issue on Twitter.
 He said the recent, frequent updates from Google are not coincidental, but actually strategically separated on purpose to better help creators understand any impact.